 Even given the population limitations noted above, we tested a sample of application changes to ensure proper segregation of duties.
-We noted in our testing that developers migrated the change into the production environment, or sufficient documentation was not provided to determine who conducted the migration.
+However, the Office did not provide sufficient documentation to determine who conducted the migration.
+We also noted developers had access to the production environment.

-The Security and Privacy Controls for Information Systems and Organizations (Special Publication 800-53, Fifth Revision) published by the National Institute of Standards and Technology (NIST), Access Control, Configuration, and the System Development Life Cycle sections, require entities to maintain proper internal controls over the security of the environment, access provisioning and change management.
+The Security and Privacy Controls for Information Systems and Organizations (Special Publication 800-53, Fifth Revision) published by the National Institute of Standards and Technology (NIST), Access Control, Configuration, and the System Development Life Cycle sections, require entities to maintain proper internal controls over the security of the environments, access provisioning and change management.